 DecisionData.org presents information collected independently from official provider websites.
 We regularly update the site in an effort to keep this information up-to-date and accurate at all times.
 The offers that appear on this site are from companies from which DecisionData.org receives compensation.

 Spectrum was created in 2014 by Charter Communications.
 It's a relatively new company, but its parent has been around since 1993.
-Spectrum's high-speed internet, TV and voice services are available in 41 states across the U.S., with strong coverage on both coasts and in the Midwest region.
+Spectrum's high-speed internet, TV and voice services are available in more than 40 states across the U.S., with strong coverage on both coasts and in the Midwest region.

 Spectrum is also available in some parts of Canada, Guam, Puerto Rico and the Virgin Islands.
-With such massive coverage, Spectrum has 28 million broadband customers as of April 2020.
-The coverage doesn't extend to all areas, even in the states where it's available.
+According to Charter, Spectrum has 30 million broadband customers as of October 2020.
+Keep in mind the coverage doesn't extend to all areas, even in the states where it's available.

 What sets Spectrum apart from a lot of its competitors is that it doesn't have data caps on its internet plans and it doesn't require contracts.
-You can choose from any one of three plans, which are divided according to speed, the lowest plan providing speeds of up to 200 Mbps.
+You can choose from three plans, which are divided according to speed, the lowest plan offering speeds of up to 200 Mbps.

 |Package||Speed (Mbps)||Data Caps||Best For||Price||Availability|